anthonych/chrome-dict/README.md

 ## How to install this extension

-1. Fork whole project or download files all into a local folder.
+1. Clone whole project or download all files into a local directory.

+2. Open the Chrome Extension Management page by navigating to chrome://extensions.

+    >The Extension Management page can also be opened by clicking on the Chrome menu, hovering over More Tools then selecting Extensions.

+3. Enable Developer Mode by clicking the toggle switch next to Developer mode.
+Click the **LOAD UNPACKED** button and select the extension directory.

-2. Follow the instruction [here](https://developer.chrome.com/extensions/getstarted "here") to install unpacked extenstion.
+You can access the official instruction [here](https://developer.chrome.com/extensions/getstarted "here") for more detail.